milesba4/flixster_starter/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-Add your response here
+If I had more time, I would add more moving objects/animations to make my website look for fun.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-I noticed alot of my peers had a "Now playing" header, that I feel I should've added.
+Something that didn't go as planned is the star icon next to the average vote.
+I wanted the stars to be aligned with in the same row, but couldn't implement it properly.
+I also noticed alot of my peers had a "Now playing" header that I feel I should've added.

 ### Open-source libraries used